nanobox-quickstarts/nanobox-phoenix/README.md

 # drop into a Nanobox console
 nanobox run

-# where php is installed,
+# where elixir is installed,
 elixir -v

 # your packages are available,